apache/drill/_docs/data-sources-and-file-formats/060-text-files-csv-tsv-psv.md

 Set the `sys.options` property setting `exec.storage.enable_new_text_reader` to true (the default) before attempting to use these attributes.

+### Using Quotation Marks
+CSV files typically enclose text fields in double quotation marks, and Drill treats the double quotation mark in CSV files as a special character accordingly.
+By default, Drill treats double quotation marks as a special character in TSV files also.
+If you want Drill *not* to treat double quotation marks as a special character, configure the storage plugin to set the `quote` attribute to the unicode null `"\u0000"`.
+For example:

+       . . .
+       "tsv": {
+       "type": "text",
+       "extensions": [
+         "tsv"
+       ],
+       "quote": "\u0000",    <-- set this to null "delimiter": "\t"
+     },
+     . . .

+As mentioned previously, set the `sys.options` property setting `exec.storage.enable_new_text_reader` to true (the default).

 ## Examples of Querying Text Files
 The examples in this section show the results of querying CSV files that use and do not use a header, include comments, and use an escape character: